 Though nothing prepared us for what was to come…

-On this first visit (in August) we saw maybe only two or three other motorhomers who were brave (or stupid) enough to attempt it.
-And a little further on, we found out why…
+On our first visit (in August 2020) we saw maybe only two or three other motorhomers who were brave (or stupid) enough to drive these roads.

 We’d already found out during a road trip through the Peak District that our old motorhome wasn’t too keen on going up hills with anything more than a 20% incline.
 And now, in the Elan Valley, we were faced with the same dilemma.